-The University Honors Program, the Hilltop Scholars Program and the New Century Scholars Program enhance the academic experience for selected SMU students in meaningful, transformative ways.
+The University Honors Program and the Hilltop New Century Scholars Program enhance the academic experience for selected SMU students in meaningful, transformative ways.

 University Honors Program

 Each year the University invites up to 150 first-year students to the University Honors Program, which centers on the values of a broad-based education in the humanities and sciences.
 Honors students choose seven courses that offer an enhanced version of the SMU University Curriculum.
 Honors students can earn Honors Program credit while participating in SMU Abroad, SMU-in-Taos or conducting independent research within or outside the United States through the Richter Research Fellows Program.
-University Honors Program students also have the option of living in Virginia-Snider Honors Residence Hall.
 Students are automatically reviewed and invited based on academic merit.
 Generally, students in the top 10% of the entering first-year class are invited to participate in the University Honors Program.

 Visit the website of the University Honors Program.

-Visit the website of the New Century Scholars Program.
+Visit the website of the Hilltop New Century Scholars Program.